SoulGrade/GAME-2338/Game-Reviews/Level_Editor.md

 # Game Review for (Happy Wheels)

 ## Details
-Happy Wheels is a ragdoll physics-based platform browser game developed and published by studio **Fancy Forc**.
+Happy Wheels is a ragdoll physics-based platform browser game developed and published by studio **Fancy Force**.
 Created by Jim Bonacci in June 4, 2010.

 ### Game Title
 Happy Wheels can be dowloaded for free or people can play the flash version of Happy Wheels on [Total Jerkface.com](http://totaljerkface.com/).